-How to get from Rome to Sorrento
+How to Get From Rome to Sorrento

-Itinerary from Rome to Sorrento
+Onward from Sorrento

-Rome to Sorrento via Naples by Train
+Rome to Sorrento by Train

 The train is a fast and cheap way to get from Rome to Sorrento.
 There is no direct train for this route, though.
 You can only take one up to Naples, where you can transfer to another train going to Sorrento.
 This option will still be faster than a direct bus.